Summer Hill Woods Community

 This work is being done after a series of meetings with the MECP where the Town was required to take further steps to restrict access to environmentally sensitive lands.
 This measure complies with Ontario provincial regulations and ensures long-term safety for all residents.

 Town staff will begin by installing signage that advises residents to not enter the environmentally sensitive wooded areas indicated on the map, and the removal of unauthorized man-made structures, footbridges, sitting benches, and patio stones.
-We appreciate your patience and cooperation throughout this process and kindly ask that residents respect the fenced-off area and areas of construction.
-Notice will be sent out in advance to provide fence, trail and parkette installation work details, dates and impacts.

 History of Summer Hill Woods Area